matteodefelice/energy-climate-cookbook/readme.md

 # Usage

-The notebooks use only open source tools.
+The notebooks use open-source tools only.
 The file [`requirements.md`](requirements.md) provides a list of the Python modules needed and some instructions to run them on Google Colab.

 The data files used in the notebooks can be downloaded running the notebook [`download.ipynb`](data/download.ipynb) in the `data` folder.